rangelet88/ADtools/README.md

 ## Requirements
 To work this scripts it's necessary has been installed and import the ActiveDirectory module.

-Fill the variables on ADconfig.conf file to customize the scripts for your AD installation.
+Fill the variables on ADTools.conf file to customize the scripts for your AD installation.

 ## List of scripts
 - eternumPasswords.ps1